goadesign/pulse/replicated/README.md

 ### Reading and Writing to the Map

 The `Map` method returns a copy of the current map.
 The `Get` method returns the value for a given key.
-The `Set` method updates the map and returns the previous value for the key.
+The `Set` method sets the value for a given key.

 ```go
         // Print the current contents of the map